stadium-software/checkbox-list-filter/README.md

 <link rel="stylesheet" href="{EmbeddedFiles}/CSS/checkbox-list-filter-variables.css">
 ```

-**Versions lower than 6.6**
+## Customising CSS
-1. Copy the CSS from the two css files into the Stylesheet in your application
+1. Open the CSS file called [*checkbox-list-filter-variables.css*](checkbox-list-filter-variables.css) from this repo
+2. Adjust the variables in the *:root* element as you see fit

 ## CSS Upgrading
 To upgrade the CSS in this module, follow the [steps outlined in this repo](https://github.com/stadium-software/samples-upgrading)